-Thompson Crocker knows the importance of a quality school.
+Team Thompson Real Estate Group knows the importance of a quality school.
 If you have any questions after you have browsed the links above please contact us directly with any questions about where these schools are.
 We’d love to take you for a personal tour of Penticton to help you with your relocation to the city.

 Penticton isn’t just a place to shoot a round of golf, but rather it should be noted as a major golf destination.
 With over a dozen courses to choose from, the dry Southern climate makes Penticton an idyllic golf location.
 In fact, the temperate weather allows Penticton to boast the only golf course in the Okanagan that stays open all year round!
 Penticton golf courses offer something for every skill level of golfer from a nice variety of terrain to beginner and more advanced course design.
 Coupled with the natural beauty of lake and mountain views, you’re guaranteed to have a great day on the links when you come to golf in sunny Penticton, BC.

-Thompson Crocker recommends the website below for finding Penticton Golf Courses:
+Team Thompson Real Estate Group recommends the website below for finding Penticton Golf Courses:

 When you play the Penticton Golf and Country Club course, you are playing through a bit of BC’s golf history.
 The origins of the club go back to a 9 hole course that shared a fairway with a racetrack, located in the area near the intersection of Railway Avenue and Power Street.
 This course was entirely built by enthusiastic volunteers and maintained by the players.

-Thompson Crocker recommends the following website to discover more about our world famous wineries and wine centric events:
+Team Thompson Real Estate Group recommends the following website to discover more about our world famous wineries and wine centric events: